Male agent discussing to a couple about insurance

 Is Medicare Part D primary or secondary?

 Medicare Part D helps provide prescription drug coverage for enrolled members.
-Typically, it will act as the primary payer if you are retired or if your group health plan has less than 20 employees.
+Typically, it will act as the primary payer if you are retired or your group health plan has less than 20 employees.

 Can Medicare be both primary and secondary?